vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 # Summary
 This blog post covered how to use Vespa result grouping to produce a mixed result set for both search and recommendation use cases.
+As many search and recommendation use cases it is best solved using a phased execution with gradually increasing complexity.

-This post only covered single-level grouping.
+This post only covered
+single-level grouping expressions.
 However, the Vespa grouping framework also allows running multi-level grouping.
 For example, group by category, then by brand to further diversify the result.